HL7/v2-to-fhir/fsh/ig-data/input/pagecontent/12_validation.md

 The V2 to FHIR Mapping project is developing a transform validator.
 This note describes what it does and how it can be used.
+Note that this implementation guide expects and assumes that the input message represents a valid, compliant v2 message to the standard.
+Any validation to the v2 message standard is out of scope of the guidance in this implementation guide.
+Any variations in conformance need to be addressed, which may include updates to the mappings to accommodate any remaining variances.

 To <b>validate</b> a transform means: to check that it is correct, and to note any discrepancies between its inputs and its outputs.
 ‘correct’ means: ‘the output of the transform is consistent with a set of V2 to FHIR mappings’.
 These can either be the ‘canonical’